RosettaCommons/documentation/application_documentation/Apps.md

 Extensive RNA structural sampling and analysis.

 ### [[rna_features]]
-Much as the [FeaturesReporter] framework exports a variety of protein features to databases, this applicatoin will extract critical features from RNA structures.
+Much as the [FeaturesReporter] framework exports a variety of protein features to databases, this application will extract critical features from RNA structures.

 ### [[rna_graft|rna-denovo-setup#rna-graft]]
 Graft multiple RNA sequences together.